vibhumbhardwaj/ilabcollab/README.md

 2. Some bugs bunny.

 **version 6.2** -->
 1. Stop supporting older browsers.
-It's high time.
+It's high time. //You could have used Babel altogether but who cares.
 2. Changelog in web. <-- done in 6.3

 **version 6** -->